in

 Unveiling the Dynamics of Coffee and Milk

-Coffee with milk is known to all of us in various forms: cappuccino, latte macchiato, or flat white.
-Many people add milk to their coffee to suppress the strong or often not-good taste of coffee itself.
-However, the significance of milk is entirely different.
+Coffee and Milk is familiar to all of us in various forms: cappuccino, latte macchiato, or flat white.
+Many people add milk to their coffee to suppress the strong or sometimes unpleasant taste of the coffee itself.
+However, the significance of milk in coffee goes far beyond just masking flavors.

 First and foremost, it’s important to note that milk should be added to coffee strictly warm because its cold version reduces the coffee’s temperature, preventing all flavors and aromas from fully developing.
 The full and pleasant taste of coffee gets lost, leaving us only the taste of lukewarm milk.